qiboteam/qiboopt/doc/source/getting-started/installation.rst

 Installing with pip
 -------------------

-The ``qibo-comb-optimisation`` package along with its dependencies can be installed through pip:
+The ``qiboopt`` package along with its dependencies can be installed through pip:

 .. code-block:: bash

-   pip install qibo_comb_optimisation
+   pip install qiboopt

 Installing from source
 ----------------------